opencor/opencor-user-documentation/src/plugins/organisation/fileOrganiserWindow.rst

    :scale: 25%

 The (sub-)folders can be moved around by dragging and dropping them within your virtual environment.
-An existing (sub-)folder can be deleted by clicking on the |oxygenActionsEditDelete| button in the toolbar (or by using the context menu):
+An existing (sub-)folder can be deleted by clicking on the |oxygenActionsEditDelete| button in the tool bar (or by using the context menu):

 .. |oxygenActionsEditDelete| image:: ../../pics/oxygen/actions/edit-delete.png
    :class: nonclickable